MKMukeshkannan/vashisht-24/README.md

 ## About the project

-> **Our Mission**:
+### Our Mission:

-> We're on a mission to simplify online shopping by leveraging intuitive technology that speaks your language, understands your preferences, and enhances your shopping environment.
+We're on a mission to simplify online shopping by leveraging intuitive technology that speaks your language, understands your preferences, and enhances your shopping environment.

 ### Key Features: